Vincent Alonzo, editor in chief, Successful Meetings (Moderator)

 from a room perspective, but we're reinvesting in our meeting

 space as well.
-Sands Expo Convention Center
+Sands Expo Convention Center is getting a

 complete facelift that is huge for the destination as well as

 for the property.
 We've also hung our strategy on our

 entertainment.
 We recently announced a production of "Rock of

 Ages."
 So many people come to Las Vegas, time and time again,